achepakovich/1800_202510_DTC05/README.md

 - Hi, my name is **Ben Le** I'm excited about this project because it helps people combat rising prices and enjoy life.
 Fun fact: I play the piano and my fav artist is Yann Tiersen
 - **Quinn Desforge-Major** BCIT student doing stuff at school.
 Fun fact: I have two arms, legs, eyes, and ears.
 - **Andrei Chepakovich** - BCIT CST Student with a passion for creating user-friendly applications.
 Fun fact: I love to play video games.
-- **DTC-05** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
 - Hi my name is **Mason**.
 I am looking forward to developing our application!
 Fun Fact: All the dogs that my family has owned have been Jack Russells

 ---